From ancient Rome to modern times lead has been used as a pigment in paint coatings.

-Old lead painted surfaces are of particular concern which:
+Old lead-painted surfaces which are of particular concern are those which:

 • are allowed to deteriorate and which are flaking, cracking or chipping

-Inappropriate preparation and removal of surfaces containing old lead paint, during renovation and repainting work, can create an additional source of lead-containging dusts and fumes, that can be both ingested and inhaled.
+Inappropriate preparation and removal of surfaces containing old lead paint during renovation and repainting work can create an additional source of lead-containing dusts and fumes which can be both ingested and inhaled.

-Prior to the early 1960s white lead (lead carbonate/lead sulphate) was the principal white pigment in primers and topcoats applied to wooden surfaces inside and outside homes and other buildings.
-Doors, architraves, window frames and sills, stairs and banisters, skirting boards, weatherboards, door frames and barge boards are examples of where lead based paints might be found.
+Prior to the early 1960s, white lead (lead carbonate/lead sulphate) was the principal white pigment in primers and topcoats applied to wooden surfaces inside and outside homes and other buildings.
+Doors, architraves, window frames and sills, stairs and bannisters, skirting boards, weatherboards, door frames and barge boards are examples of where lead-based paints might be found.

-Red lead and calcium plumbate primers might be found on garden gates and railings, guttering and downpipes and other external iron and steel work, whilst white lead, the principal white pigment in primers and topcoats applied to wooden surfaces, can be found in many places such as doors, architraves, window frames, stairs and banisters.
+Red lead and calcium plumbate primers might be found on garden gates and railings, guttering and downpipes and other external iron and steelwork, whilst white lead, the principal white pigment in primers and topcoats applied to wooden surfaces, can be found in many places such as doors, architraves, window frames, stairs and bannisters.

 Professional decorators and builders should also be aware of the possible presence of lead paints in commercial properties, industrial sites and institutional buildings such as schools, hospitals etc and take appropriate precautions when removing or renovating surfaces.

-Sandberg can offer a comprehensive service to both the historical conservator or individual home owner to establish the level of lead in their paintwork.
-Our well equipped UKAS accredited laboratory can undertake analysis to determine levels of lead in submitted paint samples or our experienced staff can visit site to carry out a survey of the paint systems present and take the appropriate samples for analysis.
-Providing you with important information will give you peace of mind and allow you to undrtake any appropriate measures with your existing paint work.
+Sandberg can offer a comprehensive service to both the historical conservator or individual homeowner to establish the level of lead in their paintwork.
+Our well equipped, UKAS accredited laboratory can undertake analysis to determine levels of lead in submitted paint samples or our experienced staff can visit site to carry out a survey of the paint systems present and take the appropriate samples for analysis.
+Providing you with important information will give you peace of mind and allow you to undertake any appropriate measures with your existing paintwork.